BalazsNyiro/erlango/README.md

    - Péter Krekács     (who had the biggest wisdom and peace)
    - Bence Szabó       (who always helped everybody - and took my bulb lamp at the end :-)
    - Alex Boros        (who silently solved a tons of tasks)
+   - László Tóth       (we had a lot of discussions about functional programming)
+   - Balázs Boldóczki  (who supported our code in production)
+   - András Boroska    (who was my interviewer with Boldó, and gave me a chance to learn Erlang)
+   - Konyári Sándor    (who helped a lot to understand financial processes)
+   - László Popovics   (who himself believed in our toolset, and tested Erlang in special hardwares)

    Thank you for our common time.